monmima/node-and-mongodb-crud-aide-memoire-by-monmima/README.md

 This is a simple yet complete example of a CRUD app using HTML, Node.js and MongoDB.

 Doing this exercice helped me wrap my head around how to have HTML, Node.js and MongoDB interact with one another all at the same time.
-It is also meant as a model and an ***aide-mémoire*** for myself, for future project.
+It is also meant as a model and an ***aide-mémoire*** for myself, for future projects.

 The other reason why I created this is I couldn't find a similar tool for learning.
 The information I was able to gather was often fragmented or too complex (trying to teach EJS, MongoDB, Node.js, Mongoose all at the same time, for instance).
 [Programming Mentor](http://programmingmentor.com/post/save-form-nodejs-mongodb/) is one of the few who has done something similar, but his material is now outdated.